-The 5.5 million small and medium-sized enterprises (SMEs) in the commerce sector are an essential factor in terms of economic growth and job creation.
+The 5.5 million small and medium-sized enterprises (SMEs) in the retail and wholesale sector are an essential factor in terms of economic growth and job creation.

 Small and medium-sized enterprises form the backbone of the European economy.
-5.5 million companies in the commerce sector represent one-third of all SMEs in the EU.
+5.5 million companies in the retail and wholesale sector represent one-third of all SMEs in the EU.

 They play a fundamental role with regard to economic growth and the creation of jobs.
 In order for them to develop, SMEs need a favourable political environment.